Peer Recommendation Interventions for Health-related Social Support: a Feasibility Assessment: Related Work

 Outside of health, a variety of problem formulations and modeling methods have been used for the problem of recommending people.
 Recommendation models are generally supervised machine learning models that optimize a loss function comparing the model's output to ``ground truth'' labels: explicit or implicit feedback provided by users.
 Xu et al.\ present a useful review~\cite{xu_deep_2020}.
 Use of implicit behavioral feedback is based on relevance assumptions, e.g. that clicked items are relevant while non-clicked items are not relevant~\cite{joachims_optimizing_2002}, which may not hold true in practice~\cite{lu_between_2018,wen_leveraging_2019}.
-We assume that interactions between OHC users indicates relevance, discussed further in sec. \ref{sec:implicit_feedback}.
-Given historical user/item pairs, one can then optimize a pointwise loss that rewards high scores for assumed-relevant user/item pairs and low scores for assumed-irrelevant user/item pairs.
-Input features vary from IDs for the user and item---which gives the classic matrix factorization approach to collaborative filtering~\cite{rendle_neural_2020}---to side information about the context where the recommendation was generated (e.g. the time and place) or content (e.g. prior comments) from the user or item~\cite{steck_deep_2021,goldschmitt_shaping_2019}.
+Given historical user/user interactions, one can then optimize a pointwise loss that rewards high scores for assumed-relevant user/user pairs.
+Input features vary from IDs for the users---which gives the classic matrix factorization approach to collaborative filtering~\cite{rendle_neural_2020}---to side information about the context where the recommendation was generated (e.g. the time and place) or the two users' prior content (e.g. their comments)~\cite{steck_deep_2021,goldschmitt_shaping_2019}.